Course Introduction to Programming

 Observations:

-For easier understanding, analyze the code below:
+To make it easier to understand, analyze the code below:

 #include <stdio.h>

-int sum(int a, int b){
+int soma(int a, int b){

 return a+b;